 When new transactions are added to Tallie, they are automatically bundled into an expense report titled New Expenses.
-The New Expenses report will always contain data that is reimbursable, unless the user moves transactions from other reports into it.
-On the other hand, when corporate card transactions are imported, Tallie uses the [statement end date] – [last 4][bank][subaccount][(CORP)], for example “9/30/17 – 1234 Expense Wells Fargo Credit Card (CORP)”.
-By default only the corporate card transactions for the statement cycle will appear in these reports, however, users are able to move transactions in and out of this report and the report name can be changed.
+The New Expenses report will always contain data that is reimbursable unless the user moves transactions from other reports into it.
+On the other hand, when corporate card transactions are imported, Tallie uses the [statement end date] – [last 4-digits of the card number][bank][subaccount][(CORP)], for example, “9/30/17 – 1234 Expense Wells Fargo Credit Card (CORP)”.
+By default, only the corporate card transactions for the statement cycle will appear in these reports, however, users are able to move transactions in and out of this report and the report name can be changed.

 To access the list of unsubmitted expense reports, including New Expenses, click on Expense Reports in the navigation bar.
 Unsubmitted expense reports will be listed on the left - select a report to view, edit, print, or submit it.

 When working on your corporate card reports, there are a few items to keep an eye on prior to submitting: